rioualen/gene-regulation/doc/environments.rst

 Restart once installation is completed.

-Once on the desktop, go to the VM menu: select *Devices* then *Install Guest Additions CD image*.
+..Once on the desktop, go to the VM menu: select *Devices* then *Install Guest Additions CD image*.
 Run it.

-The VirtualBox Guest Additions will provide closer integration between host and guest and improve the interactive performance of guest systems.
+..The VirtualBox Guest Additions will provide closer integration between host and guest and improve the interactive performance of guest systems.
 Reboot again to see the new display.